Before you go out and buy the first mattress that catches your eye, there is a HUGE factor to consider here – your sleeping style.

 Stomach sleepers will need to make use of pillows to support their lower spine and remove pressure in the area.

 The most important thing for stomach sleepers is a very firm mattress.
-The firmer the better in these cases.
+The more firm the better in these cases.
 The firmness reduces the pressure and buckling in the spine, neck, and shoulders.

 The best mattresses for stomach sleepers often include very firm innerspring mattresses, a dense memory foam, or a firm individual pocketed coil mattress.